PIH/openmrs-concept-scripts/README.md

 (updated 2021) List all diagnoses, symptoms, findings, etc. (chief complaints) with ICD10 code, English, French, and Haitian Kreyol names from concepts server

+#### list-concepts-with-unmatched-pih-mapping.sql

+List concepts that have a different concept id from the PIH numeric mapping

 #### list-hum-diagnoses.sql

 List all the HUM diagnoses, symptoms, findings, etc. (chief complaints) with ICD10 code, English, French, and Haitian Kreyol names